lcostant/OMEGA/README.md

 # ![](https://drive.google.com/uc?export=view&id=1hvEOXvU8-yjt72G6JP4JBnBgHrthcLE5)

-This is **OMEGA** (**O**bserving the **M**orphological **E**volution of **GA**laxies), a project which aims at studying the morphological evolution of galaxies through time.
+This is **ΩMEGA** (**Ω**rigin of the **M**orphological **E**volution of **GA**laxies), a project which aims at studying the morphological evolution of galaxies through time.

 ![GitHub last commit](https://img.shields.io/github/last-commit/lcostant/OMEGA?style=plastic)

 ## Project description

-The project provides noiseless mock images from Illustris TNG50 cosmological simulations ([Pillepich et al. 2019](http://ui.adsabs.harvard.edu/abs/arXiv:1902.05553), [Dylan er al 2019](https://ui.adsabs.harvard.edu/abs/2019MNRAS.490.3234N/abstract)) in all JWST NIRCam and MIRI filters, created applying radiative transfer calculations using SKIRT ([Camps et al 2020](https://ui.adsabs.harvard.edu/abs/2020A%26C....3100381C/abstract)).
+The project provides noiseless mock images from Illustris TNG50 cosmological simulations ([Pillepich et al. 2019](http://ui.adsabs.harvard.edu/abs/arXiv:1902.05553), [Dylan er al 2019](https://ui.adsabs.harvard.edu/abs/2019MNRAS.490.3234N/abstract)) in all JWST NIRCam and MIRI filters, created applying radiative transfer calculations using SKIRT v9 ([Camps et al 2020](https://ui.adsabs.harvard.edu/abs/2020A%26C....3100381C/abstract)).

-The noiseless mock images are processed with MIRAGE and MIRISIM simulators for mimicking NIRCam and MIRI observation, respectively.
-In particular, the observing strategy of the Cosmic Evolution Early Release Science survey ([CEERS](https://ceers.github.io)) was reproduced.
+The noiseless mock images can be processed with MIRAGE and MIRISIM simulators for mimicking NIRCam and MIRI observation, respectively.
+In particular, NIRCam observations using the observing strategy of the Cosmic Evolution Early Release Science survey ([CEERS](https://ceers.github.io)) are available.

-The simulated images are reduced with the standard pipeline, adapted for the case of interest.
+The simulated images are reduced with the ([official pipeline](https://github.com/spacetelescope/jwst)), adapted for the case of interest.

 ## Authors